Overcoming Math Anxiety

-- Do math every day..
-You will need to work on your math course each day, if only for a half-hour.
-You must avoid doing all your math homework and studying on one or two days per week.
+You will need to work on your Math course each day, if only for a half-hour.
+You must avoid doing all your Math class homework and studying on one or two days per week.
 Schedule quality study time throughout the week and stick to your schedule.

-- Attend class.
-You must attend class to keep up with the fast pace of a college-level math course.
+You must attend class to keep up with the fast pace of a college-level Math course.
 You will also get information regarding tests and instructor expectations.
 You will see examples that are not in the textbook.
 You are responsible for all information and concepts presented in class, whether you are present or not.

-- Get organized!
 You need to keep good class notes.
-You need to keep a good math notebook with lists of vocabulary, properties, formulas, theorems and procedures.
+You need to keep a good Math notebook with lists of vocabulary, properties, formulas, theorems and procedures.
 Must anxiety is caused by disorganization.

-- Replace negative self-talk with positive self-talk.
-Having a negative attitude is an obstacle that does not need to prevent you from succeeding.
 Be mindful of what you are saying to yourself.
-Develop positive affirmations such as "I will succeed in this course!" or "I love math!" to counteract any negative feelings you may have about your abilities or about math itself.
+Develop positive affirmations such as "I will succeed in this course!" or "I love Math!" to counteract any negative feelings you may have about your abilities or about Math itself.

-- Ultiize all your resources.
-The Math Learning Center, videotapes, textbook, friends, study groups, your instructor, the internet....all are available to help you succeed.
-Only you can take advanage of them, however.
+Videos, textbooks, friends, study groups, your instructor, the internet....all are available to help you succeed.
+It's up to you to take advanage of them.

-Talk to your instructor about your feelings toward mathematics.
+Talk to your instructor about your feelings toward Mathematics.
 Acknowledging your feelings is the first step in conquering them.
-Your instructor and tutors can help direct you to good resources and practices that can help you reduce or eliminate the emotional blocks to learning mathematics.
+Your instructor and Math tutors can help direct you to good resources and practices that can help you reduce or eliminate the emotional blocks to learning Math.

-- Websites: Check out these websites for more details and suggestions.
+- Check out these websites for more details and suggestions.